alvathunder/sql/README.md

 # SQL

-This repo contains exemple scripts which demonstrates how to connect to MySQL database, perform simple queries and collect data from .csv-file and insert into database.
+This repo contains example scripts which demonstrates how to connect to MySQL database, perform simple queries and collect data from .csv-file and insert into database.